MiguelCastillo/dis-isa/README.md

 #### typeName(any) : string

 Method that takes an input and returns its string type representation.
 The string type is all lower case.
-Useful for extending the supported type.
+Useful for extending the supported types.

 ``` javascript
 import types from 'dis-isa';